Instructions for new incoming students

 Incoming first-year students must take the English placement test.
 This test requires students to write an essay.

 - Online English Placement Test For New York City First Year Students

 - Online English Placement Test For Westchester First Year Students

-Transfer students who have been notified should take the writing placement exam.
+Transfer students who have been notified should take the writing placement test.

 - Westchester Transfer Students: If you are not receiving Pace credit for an English class from another institution, you will need to take the English placement test.
 If you don't know if you need to take the English placement test consult with your Academic Advisor.

 All students will be evaluated on their ability to organize and develop ideas, to sustain an argument, and to use correct spelling and grammar.
 Students may place out of ENG 110, which starts the core course of study, after evaluation of appropriate transfer credit or AP credit, writing sample, and verbal SAT scores by the English department on each campus.

 Incoming first-year students will take the mathematics placement test to determine the appropriate mathematics course to take in their first semester.
 Questions range from word problems to trigonometry and pre-calculus.
 Students may use calculators.

 Even if you have pending AP credit or college transfer credits, please take the test.
 Mathematics placement will be reevaluated upon receipt of official AP scores or appropriate college transcripts.